Hod (Kabbalah): Description

-Non-Jewish occult associations
+In Western esotericism

 Hod is described as being a force that breaks down energy into different, distinguishable forms, and it is associated with intellectuality, learning and ritual, as opposed to Netzach, Victory, which is the power of energy to overcome all barriers and limitations, and is associated with emotion and passion, music and dancing.

 Both these forces find balance in Yesod, foundation, the world of the unconscious, where the different energies created await expression in the lowest world of Malkuth, the Kingdom.

+Hod is associated with the god-name of Elohim Tzabaoth.
 The archangel of this sphere is Michael, and the Bene Elohim is the Angelic order.
-The opposing demonic order in the Qliphoth is Samael, headed by the Archdemon Adrammelech.
-Hod is associated with the god-name of Elohim Tzabaoth.
+The opposing demonic force of the qlippoth is Samael.

 Hod is said to be the sphere in which the magician mostly works.
 An example is given by occultist and author Dion Fortune in The Mystical Qabalah:

 Imagine primitive man is meditating in the wilderness, and comes in contact with, and begins to understand, some energy that surrounds him.
 So that he can grasp it better, he creates some form, perhaps the form of a god or a symbol, so he has something he can relate to.
 He then uses that statue or that symbol in future ceremonies to contact that intangible energy once again.
 This is the role that Hod plays in magic, while the music and dance that may be present in such a ceremony is the role that Netzach might play, providing the raw energy to reach the higher levels of consciousness.

 In comparison with Eastern systems, both Hod and Netzach are sometimes associated with the Manipura chakra (solar plexus chakra), which is associated with the breaking down and releasing of energy, anabolism and catabolism.

 In 777, Aleister Crowley associates Hod to the Four Eights of occult tarot among these being Anubis, Thoth, Hanuman, Loki, Hermes, Mercury, Jackal, Hermaphrodite, Opal, Storax, and quicksilver (Not a complete list).